 Some economists have long argued that rapidly inflating college tuition costs would be unsustainable in the long run.
 Today, the question is whether the novel coronavirus is bursting the US higher education bubble.

 Universities also generate income through federal support and alumni donations, but tuition hikes are the only variable that these institutions can actually control to ensure they receive enough revenue to cover their operations.
 However, many potential students are losing confidence in the college degree, or at least opting to temporarily hold off on pursuing one until classes can safely return to session in-person.

 So, which of these institutions are the top advertisers in higher education?
 And what messages seem most important for them to convey?
-We used Pathmatics Explorer to take a look.
+We used Pathmatics marketing intelligence to take a look.
 This post covers data from August 25 to September 23, 2020.

 Purdue University takes the top spot with a $3.8 million budget...

 ...And it’s focusing that spend on Purdue University Global, the institution’s accredited online higher education program.